francoposa/francoposa.io/content/resources/dev-setup/initial-dev-setup-macos.md

 That is, you can run `/bin/zsh` to get the specific version you want even though it has lower precedence.

 To start, we are only going to have our `.zshrc` execute one command: `echo $PATH`.
-As the system `PATH` is so crucial to command line tooling, I prefer to be start every terminal session with a printout of the current `PATH`.
+As the system `PATH` is so crucial to command-line tooling, I prefer to be start every terminal session with a printout of the current `PATH`.

 **Option 1: Command Line**